madorn/vagrant-juno-linuxbridge-vxlan-vlan/README.md

 ``vagrant up --provider virtualbox --provision``

+# Note: VLAN tags will not currently work with the VirtualBox Intel PRO/1000 Adapter Type

 **For VMware Fusion** <br />
 Verify that you have default host-only vmnet1 network (172.16.99.0/24) <br />